mikBFH/SketchAI/README.md

 This weekend, I am focusing on setting up the project and planning the core drawing functionality of the app.
 Here is the initial aim to accomplish:

-- [ ] Create basic UI layout - Have the canvas, undo, redos and Apple pencil working etc
+- ✅ Create basic UI layout - Have the canvas, undo, redos and Apple pencil working etc
-- [ ] Continuing with the work on Monday 21 October
+- [ ] Testing on real device left.

 ## Getting Started